 – Waistbelt has smooth-seamed edges for increased comfort

-– Breathable, moisture-wicking interior fabric - Versatile, for climbing or mountaineering:
+– Breathable, moisture-wicking interior fabric

 – Two semi-rigid front gear loops for easy clipping and unclipping of quickdraws